dzackgarza/Notes/Class_Notes/Real Analysis/Chapter 8.md

 $$
 then the Taylor expansion about $c$ converges on $N_\varepsilon(c)$.

-In other words, this condition mostly just requires that each of the derivatives of $f$ is bounded and don't grow too fast.
+In other words, this condition mostly just requires that each of the derivatives of $f$ is bounded and that they don't "grow too fast".

 Note that it is not necessarily the case that the Taylor series actually converges to $f$.
 If the derivatives are *uniformly* bounded, then this will happen, but a counterexample is given by
 $$